Keighley Cougars: Early years

 By the end of season 1880–81, the membership of the club was 80; ten honorary members and 70 playing members.
 In 1882–83 "the team had a most successful experience".
 Gate receipts reached £58 and expenditure was £32.

 In March 1882, the team figured in the Yorkshire Cup for the first time.
 They met Wakefield Trinity, who were one of the top sides.
 During that year, a match with Hunslet F.C. was played under Association rules which ended in a draw.
-It was probably the only Association game ever played by the town's club.
+It may be the only Association game ever played by the town's club.

 In April 1885, the club merged with Keighley Cricket and Football Club, and from that time the club played on the Lawkholme Lane ground.
 Soon membership had risen to 300 and dressing rooms and headquarters were established at the Black Horse Hotel.
 The first game at Lawkholme took place on 10 October 1885, against Liversedge.
 The club's fixture list was improved and in 1886–87 played clubs such as Hipperholme and Lightcliffe, Bramley, Otley, York, Shipley, Ossett, Bingley, Pudsey, Halifax Free Wanderers, Morley, Skipton and Hunslet.

 The club reached one of its best seasons in 1892–93 when the team figured in several rounds of the cup and won no less than 22 matches during the season.
 Leagues were being formed about this time and in 1893–94 Keighley had a try at the Intermediate Competition and finished sixth with a record of eleven wins and eleven defeats.
 The following season the club did badly and finished tenth, but in 1895–96, the side came into its own again and finished fourth.

 The sweet taste of success came Keighley's way in 1896–97 when they won the Second Competition championship.
 The final match of the competition took place at Mytholmroyd on 3 April 1897, and despite a bitterly cold day there was a gate of 2,000 of which over half had travelled from Keighley.
 Keighley won 6–3.
 This heralded a run of success which saw them win the First Competition championship in 1899–1900 after having been runners-up the two preceding years.